MadCzarls/symfonycasts-messenger/README.md

 https://symfonycasts.com/screencast/messenger

-Sandbox for getting to know and learn Symfony Messenger component, based on https://symfonycasts.com/screencast/messenger/, but run on Docker, utilizing `docker compose`, with PHP 8.2 + Symfony 7.0 + nginx 1.19 + PostgreSQL 15.
+Sandbox for getting to know and learn Symfony Messenger component, based on https://symfonycasts.com/screencast/messenger/, but run on Docker, utilizing `docker compose`, with PHP 8.2 + Symfony 7.0 + nginx 1.19 + PostgreSQL 15 + Vue 3
 Sandboxes in previous Symfony versions are available at `legacy/symfony<VERSION>` branches - check them out if you need.

 **Status: WIP**